iamwrong/knowledge_sharing/software_documentation/README.md

-## Use the version control for your documentation
+## Use The Version Control For Your Documentation

 Ideally the documentation directed to other software engineers should be checked in into the version control system.
 This gives the benefit of having all the documentation: